ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 For our task we need to change the qname of the DNS Question Record and if there is a DNS Resource Record in the packet the rrname must be changed as well.

 At first we want to iterate over all packets and check if they have a DNS layer.
 For this, the layer must be specially imported from Scapy with "from scapy.layers.dns import DNS".
-Afterwards it is possible to call the hasLayer function on a Scapy packet.
+Afterwards, it is possible to call the hasLayer function on a Scapy packet.
 Here is an example of how to check each packet if it used the DNS layer:

 ```python
 import scapy.all as scapy